The Complete Guide to Home Furnaces

-Gas furnaces are the most numerous type in the United States.
-They’re especially popular in northern climates that have harsh winters.
+Natural gas furnaces are the most numerous type in the United States.
+They’re especially popular in northern climates.

-- The most efficient models rival electric in overall efficiency and have minimal waste gases.
+○ The most efficient models rival electric in overall energy efficiency and have minimal exhaust gases.

-- Fewer internal parts than most gas furnaces, which makes maintenance easier.
+○ Fewer internal parts than in most gas furnaces, which makes maintenance easier.

-- The cost of electricity is historically very high, creating awful energy costs for some.
+○ The cost of electricity is historically very high, creating high energy costs.